itonasd/c-basic-library/README.md

 it literally can store any data type lol.
 including itself, any structs if cast properly.
-not type safesince i just use void pointer everywhere xd.
+not type safe since i use void pointer everywhere xd.

 ## Nested Array Guide
 ~~~